Gurux/gurux.serial.java/README.md

 */
  Media listener.
 */
-public class GXNetListener implements IGXMediaListener, gurux.net.IGXNetListener {
+public class GXSerialListener implements IGXMediaListener {
 	/**
     Represents the method that will handle the error event of a Gurux component.